awslabs/aws-iot-device-client/README.md

 ### Sample Permanent Certificate Policy

 Create and attach the permanent certificate policy to the Fleet provisioning template.
-All of the new certificates created using your Fleet Provisioning template will have this certificate policy attached to it by default which which will provide the device with the permissions required to run other Device Client features such as Jobs, Secure Tunneling, and Device Defender.
+All new certificates created using your Fleet Provisioning template will have this certificate policy attached to it by default, which will provide the device with the permissions required to invoke other Device Client features such as Jobs, Secure Tunneling, and Device Defender.

 You can navigate to the *AWS IoT console -> Secure -> Policies* to create a permanent certificate policy.